TheLocust3/budgeting/README.md

 ## todo

 ### next
+ - add js entrypoint to authenticate into firebase
+ - createManualAccount, unique tag or remove unique tag constraint?
+ - change bucket to funds on graphql endpoint
  - remove graphql external endpoint
  - Run more pullers
  - Move control plane to separate instance + use ASGs for nodes